 Outside of class reading sessions, children are actively encouraged to read a range of text types in school and at home.
 Pupils and parents use their home school planners to record independent reading, this includes Key word practise in Reception and Year One.
-Pupils continued reading at home is celebrated and encouraged and this partnership with parents to support pupils reading is actively encouraged.
+Pupils continued reading at home is celebrated and encouraged through the Reading Passport Challenge, and this partnership with parents to support pupils reading is actively encouraged.